 from 1845 to 1937 and is now under the auspices of the Mary Ball Washington Museum and Library.

 THE 18TH CENTURY JAIL is located on the eastern side of the courthouse green.
-The original two-story section was
+The original two-story section

-is today part of the Mary Ball Washington Museum & Library complex.
+the country and is today part of the Mary Ball Washington Museum & Library complex.

 THE LANCASTER HOUSE, built in the 1840s, is now the MARY BALL WASHINGTON MUSEUM.
 The two-story,